 Being a superpower, culturally France had an international status similar to USA in recent times.
 French culture had been heavily influencing other countries around the globe.
-It’s not surprising, since Louis XIV turned France into a beacon of art, fashion and culture.
-French trends and fads were commonly followed and emulated around the world.
+It’s not surprising since Louis XIV turned France into a beacon of art, fashion and culture.
+French trends and fads were commonly followed around the world.
 Just like America introduced to the rest of the world Italian pizza, Japanese sushi, Cuban salsa dancing and Chinese kung fu martial art, France, as a cultural superpower, imported little known ideas then exported them to the rest of Europe during the 18th century.
 For example, they popularized the Panniers, a “side hoops” trend that originally appeared in Spain, which expanded out women’s skirts at the sides but leaving the front and back flat.
 Similarly, they started the necktie (la cravat) craze, after they saw it adorning the Croatian solider uniform.
 You might have noticed that the word “cravat” originates from the word Croat (French for Croatian).
 (350 years later, business men in mid-summer meetings are still choking on their ties, thanks to the French!)
-Now that you feel amazed and in awe at France’s enviable global position, as you should, it’s time to learn that the following King’s utter fiascos brought an end to the French political and military domination.
-As if history is playing a cruel joke on France, after Louis XIV’s seventy-two prosperous years, being the longest reigning monarch of any French or European ruler of all time and one of the greatest French kings, ironically he was directly succeeded by the notorious Louis XV, considered one of the worst French kings ever, who had the second longest reign in French history after the great Louis XIV.
+Now that you feel amazed and in awe at France’s enviable global position, as you should, it’s time to learn that the next King’s utter fiascoes brought an end to the French political and military domination.
+As if history is playing a cruel joke on France, after Louis XIV’s seventy-two prosperous years, being the longest reigning monarch of any French or European ruler of all time and one of the greatest French kings, ironically he was directly succeeded by the notorious Louis XV, considered one of the worst French kings ever, who had the second longest reign in French history (that is after the great Louis XIV).
 Read on to see how Louis XV’s legacy contrasted with his predecessor’s but also gave us the Rococo art.

 Politics and Economy